 Supplementary transient protection is needed in a more severe environment with, for example, a high incidence of lightning strikes (indirect or direct) and/or severe switching transients beyond the levels indicated in the above standards.
 Install higher rated suppression devices to the AC electrical service where appropriate.

 2.4.3 User's AC Electrical Service Panel

-The AC electrical service panel and wiring from the service panel to the Sageon 200A is supplied by the user.
+The AC electrical service panel and wiring from the service panel to the Sageon II Power System the user.